Flexible working arrangements

 Use internal communications to promote the training, skills development and learning that is available and showcase remote and flexible workers who are constant learners.
 Ensure all employees, including those operating remotely, are upskilled in the latest knowledge and learning required to do their job.

-To conclude, a flexible approach to work has many benefits, for both you and your employees, provided you work through the above considerations and adopt the practice fairly.
-If so, you’ll attract and retain a productive, motivated, engaged and happy workforce.
+A flexible approach to work has many benefits, for both you and your employees, provided you work through the above considerations and adopt the practice fairly.
+As more people start to return to the office, it’s a good time to consider your organisation’s flexible working policies and how they can be tailored for individual employees in an honest and transparent way.